Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

     });
 ```

-The credential created in this example will silently authenticate given that a valid token for corresponding to the `AuthenticationRecord` still exists in the `TokenCache`.
+The credential created in this example will silently authenticate given that a valid token for corresponding to the `AuthenticationRecord` still exists in the persisted token data.
 There are some cases where interaction will still be required such as on token expiry, or when additional authentication is required for a particular resource.